Piano: Keyboard

 A rare variant of the piano called the Emánuel Moór Pianoforte has double keyboards, one lying above the other.
-It was invented by Hungarian composer and pianist, Emánuel Moór (19 February 1863 – 20 October 1931).
+It was invented by Hungarian composer and pianist Emánuel Moór.
 The lower keyboard has the usual 88 keys, whilst the upper keyboard has 76 keys.
 When the upper keyboard is played, an internal mechanism pulls down the corresponding key on the lower keyboard, but an octave higher.
 This lets a pianist reach two octaves with one hand, impossible on a conventional piano.

 Due to its double keyboard, musical works that were originally created for double-manual harpsichord, such as the Goldberg Variations by Bach, become much easier to play, since playing on a conventional single keyboard piano involves complex and hand-tangling cross-hand movements.
-The design also features a special fourth pedal that couples the lower and upper keyboard, so when playing on the lower keyboard the note one octave higher also plays.
+The design features a special fourth pedal that couples the lower and upper keyboard, so when playing on the lower keyboard the note one octave higher also plays.
 Only about 60 Emánuel Moór Pianofortes were made, mostly by Bösendorfer.
 Other piano manufacturers, such as Bechstein, Chickering, and Steinway & Sons, also manufactured a few.

 Pianos have been built with alternative keyboard systems, e.g., the Jankó keyboard.